SnickerdoodleLabs/protocol/packages/erc7529/README.md

 # EIP-7529

-The introduction of DNS-over-HTTPS (DoH) in [RFC 8484](https://www.rfc-editor.org/rfc/rfc8484) has enabled tamper-resistant client-side queries of DNS records directly from the browser context.
+The introduction of DNS-over-HTTPS (DoH) in [RFC 8484](https://www.rfc-editor.org/rfc/rfc8484) has enabled tamper-resistant client-side queries of DNS records directly from a web application context using standard browser APIs.
 [ERC-7529](./eip-7529.md) describes a simple standard leveraging DoH to fetch TXT records which are used for discovering and verifying the association of a smart contract with a common DNS domain.

 This package is a library for interacting with and verifying EIP-7529 compliant contracts.
 It manages DoH as well as smart contract manipulation and interaction via the [Ethers](https://github.com/ethers-io/ethers.js) library.
 It should work on any [EVM-compatible](https://ethereum.org/en/developers/docs/evm) chain.

 ## Motivation

 As mainstream businesses begin to adopt public blockchain and digital asset technologies more rapidly, there is a growing need for a discovery/search mechanism (compatible with conventional browser resources) of smart contracts associated with a known business domain as well as reasonable assurance that the smart contract does indeed belong to the business owner of the DNS domain.
-The relatively recent introduction and widespread support of DoH means it is possible to make direct queries of DNS records straight from the browser context and thus leverage a simple TXT record as a pointer to an on-chain smart contract.
+The relatively recent introduction and widespread support of DoH means it is possible to make direct queries of DNS records straight from a web application and thus leverage a simple TXT record as a pointer to an on-chain smart contract.

 A TXT pointer coupled with an appropriate smart contract interface (described in this ERC) yields a simple, yet flexible and robust mechanism for the client-side detection and reasonably secure verification of on-chain logic and digital assets associated with a the owner of a domain name.
 For example, a stablecoin issuer might leverage this standard to provide a method for an end user or web-based end user client to ensure that the asset their wallet is interacting with is indeed the contract issued or controlled by the owner or administrator of a well known DNS domain.